• Skip to main content

 As such, regular cardio workouts can help reduce your risk of several life-threatening illnesses and could even prolong your life!

-When it comes to cardio, you’ve got plenty of options to choose from, including:
+When it comes to cardio, you’ve got plenty of options to choose from, such as:

 However, most cardio workouts are lower body dominant, and that can be a problem.